top of page

 volunteers who help out all year long.

-er part you play in making Neeld Estate a better place to
+Whatever part you play in making Neeld Estate a better place to

 live, we want you to know we appreciate your time and efforts.